GoogleChrome/web.dev/src/site/content/en/blog/maskable-icon/index.md

 {% Aside %}
-  While you _can_ specify multiple space-separated purposes like `"any maskable"`, in practice you _shouldn't_, since using `"maskable"` icons as `"any"` icons is suboptimal as the icon is going to be used as-is resulting in excess padding, making the core icon content smaller.
+  While you _can_ specify multiple space-separated purposes like `"any maskable"`, in practice you _shouldn't_, since using `"maskable"` icons as `"any"` icons is suboptimal as the icon is going to be used as-is, resulting in excess padding and making the core icon content smaller.
   Ideally, icons for the `"any"` purpose should have the extra padding from the maskable icon removed since the browser isn't going to do that for them.
 {% endAside %}